What are B-cells?

 Testing with Elfcare

-The B-cell cytochemical differential is included in Elfcare’s advanced immunology panels.
+The B-cell cytochemical differential is a marker included in Elfcare’s blood test package or in our full body health check.
 We analyze these markers to give you a precise map of your internal defense system.

 Understanding your B-cells is a key step in proactive health.
 Elfcare’s tests provide the data you need to act before imbalances affect your daily life.